shouryashashank/Awesome-H-shifter/README.md

 ## Schematic and photos

-- See `awsome-H-shifter.sch` for the full Eagle schematic.
+- See `awesome-H-shifter.sch` for the full Eagle schematic.
 - The repository includes photos of an example 3D-printed shifter housing and wiring for reference.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/c16eb23b-fede-475f-8223-b3024f93efef" />